wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-a-containerized-application.md

     - Fields marked with **\*** are not visible for all component types.

-    - To successfully build your container with Choreo, it is essential to explicitly define a User ID (`UID`) under the `USER` instruction in your Dockerfile.
+    - To successfully build your container with {{ product_name }}, it is essential to explicitly define a User ID (`UID`) under the `USER` instruction in your Dockerfile.
 You can refer to the [sample Dockerfile](https://github.com/wso2/choreo-sample-apps/blob/main/go/rest-api/Dockerfile) for guidance.

     - To ensure that the defined USER instruction is valid, it must conform to the following conditions: